oshrat/virus_detector/README.md

 At first, the program finds all the infected *ELF* files in the folder and its subfolders, and warn the user.
 Next, the user asked if he would like to delete the infected files (Y/N) - and the program respons accordingly.

-This solution is using the <ftw.h> library, for the dirent based solution contact me by private message.
+This solution is using the <ftw.h> library, stay tuned for the dirent based solution.

 Hope you'll find that useful,